 'Sometimes my kids and grandkids ask me when am I going to give up my activism and I always tell them when one of them is willing to take over the work,' he said.

-Ray has also participated in the wider Aboriginal struggle and there probably isn't a protest which has been held which he hasn't attended.
-However, it has been Aboriginal Deaths in Custody which has taken up most of his time.
+Ray also participated in the wider Aboriginal struggle and there probably wasn't a protest that he hadn't attended.
+However, it was Aboriginal Deaths in Custody that took up most of his time.

-Despite his and many other activist's efforts, little has improved in Australia since a Royal Commission was held in 1991 looking at indigenous deaths in custody.
+Despite his and many other activists' efforts, little has improved in Australia since a Royal Commission was held in 1991 looking at Indigenous deaths in custody.
 The Royal Commission made 339 recommendations to federal and state government departments responsible for police and prison incarceration.
 To date, almost none of the recommendations have been implemented.

-Instead, the rate of imprisonment of indigenous Australians continues to be high – Indigenous inmates account for a quarter of the prison population but only 2 per cent of the general population – and the rate of deaths in custody has not decreased.
+Instead, the rate of imprisonment of Indigenous Australians continues to be high – Indigenous inmates account for a quarter of the prison population but only 2 per cent of the general population – and the rate of deaths in custody has not decreased.